Mathematics | Graph Isomorphisms and Connectivity

 Articulation points –

-The removal of a vertex and all the edges incident with it may result in a subgraph which has more connected components than in the original graphs.
+The removal of a vertex and all the edges incident with it may result in a subgraph that has more connected components than in the original graphs.
 Such vertices are called articulation points or cut vertices.

 Analogous to cut vertices are cut edge the removal of which results in a subgraph with more connected components.
 A cut-edge is also called a bridge.